Stay connected

 Subscribe to our fleet blog and follow us on social media to receive all our fuel and energy industry insights.

-If you’ve ever had an employee stranded on a dark desert highway in their work truck, you know what it means to have the right safety equipment in your commercial vehicle.
-For small business owners and fleet managers who’ve never experienced trying to change a tire – without a flashlight – in a torrential downpour – on a roadside shoulder exactly half the width of a smart car – this list is for you.
+Ever been stranded on a dark desert highway in your work truck?
+Then you know how important it is equip your truck with the right safety equipment.
+For small business owners and fleet managers who’ve tried to change a tire – without a flashlight – in a torrential downpour – on a roadside shoulder exactly half the width of a smart car – this list is for you.
 Here we’ll cover the safety items every driver should have on hand.

 Fire extinguishers top the list of the Federal Motor Carrier Safety Regulations.
-They are a crucial tool to have because fires tend to be undetected and unanticipated until it’s too late.
-According to the National Fire Protection Agency, in 2022 there were 188,500 vehicle fires – 13% of all fires that year.
+They are a crucial tool because fires tend to go undetected and unanticipated until it’s too late.
+According to the National Fire Protection Agency, in 2022 13% of all fires – 188,500 instances – were vehicle fires.
 “Fire departments responded to an average of one highway vehicle fire every 2 minutes and 47 seconds.”
 Don’t run the risk of your employees becoming a statistic.
 Fire extinguishers are inexpensive and easy to find.
-Every vehicle in your fleet, from service vehicles to sales vehicles, should be equipped with one.
+Equip every vehicle in your fleet, from service vehicles to sales vehicles with one.

-This one seems obvious, but is often overlooked.
+This one’s obvious, but often overlooked.
 Nearly every driver has experienced the frustrations of not having the proper tool for a given situation.
-Therefore, it’s vital to equip your drivers with the most common tools they might need, starting with a flashlight.
-Not doing so can be a costly mistake and might waste time and resources that could have been avoided.
-Ensuring your drivers are well-prepared can ensure that jobs get completed with utmost efficiency.
+Therefore, equip your drivers with the most common tools they might need, starting with a flashlight.
+Avoid costly mistakes and wasted time and resources.
+Ensure your drivers are well-prepared and jobs get completed with utmost efficiency.

-Providing your drivers with back-up fluids, like oil, coolant, and antifreeze, can save the day if an emergency arises.
-Your commercial vehicle drivers may not always be near a service station or mechanic, so it’s important for them to have a surplus of necessities.
-If a warning light comes on, drivers can simply replace any liquids they need, bypassing the need to search for a store, and eliminating the risk of running out.
+Providing your drivers with back-up fluids, like oil, coolant, and antifreeze, saves the day if an emergency arises.
+Your commercial vehicle drivers may not always be near a service station or mechanic, so it’s important to equip them with a surplus of necessities.
+If a warning light comes on, drivers simply replace any liquids they need, bypassing the need to search for a store, and eliminating the risk of running out.

-Even if your commercial vehicles aren’t equipped with a GPS tracking system and/or onboard navigation system, it’s likely that your drivers use a navigation app on their cell phone.
+Even in commercial vehicles without a GPS tracking system and/or onboard navigation system, your drivers probably use a navigation app on their cell phone.
 Even so, phone batteries die and navigation systems fail.
 It’s best to have a back-up plan in the form of a city map or a road atlas for every truck, van, or car in your fleet.

 Jumper cables are great when there are other drivers nearby who are willing to lend a helping hand.
 But what about a dead battery on an empty highway?
-There are now lithium-ion powered jump starters that can provide up to 80 jumpstarts with only one charge.
+There are now lithium-ion powered jump starters with up to 80 jumpstarts in only one charge.
 Some models offer built-in extras like LED flashlights/warning lights and USB ports to charge a cell phone or laptop.

 Reflective equipment, like emergency triangles and flares, warn other drivers of a vehicle emergency.
 The Federal Motor Safety Carrier Administration requires drivers follow certain placement protocols for warning devices on different types of roads.
-For two-lane, undivided highway, the subsequent protocol must be followed:
+For two-lane, undivided highway, follow this protocol:

 These items, in addition to high-visibility apparel, are critical for employees or drivers attending to a vehicle on the roadside.
 Make sure your emergency roadside kits contain these items.

-If your work trucks carry any hazardous materials (i.e. pesticides, fuels, caustics, etc.), it is essential that your fleet is adhering to all local and national transportation safety laws.
-Personal protective equipment, like eye protection, hard hats, and gloves, are essential to keeping drivers safe from hazards on the road.
+If your work trucks carry any hazardous materials (i.e. pesticides, fuels, caustics, etc.), it is essential that your fleet adheres to all local and national transportation safety laws.
+Personal protective equipment, like eye protection, hard hats, and gloves, keep drivers safe from hazards on the road.
 A spill response kit is a must-have item in case of an accident or mechanical failure resulting in a hazardous material spill.

 Adding these items to your work trucks may just help to protect your bottom line while keeping your employees safe and operational in the field.